hdrhbbu1/www/content/articles/2017/08/commuting-while-disabled/index.md

 ## Please, Listen

 All that I asked of the woman above was that she assist in remedying the damage she caused.
 If that proved too much (and indeed, it was), I would've settled for a calm interaction.
-As it was, she remained fixated on the story of our illustrious gentleman.
+As our conversation continued, she remained fixated on the story of our illustrious gentleman.

 "Look, the man in question sounds like an asshole," I said, bluntly stating the glaringly obvious truth.
 "This story really has no bearing on what we're discussing today, I'm having a reaction here."
 At that point she blabbered something that sounded uncannily like the [off-stage voice in Peanuts;](http://mashable.com/2015/10/26/peanuts-wah-wah/#Itj1iaNbCuqF) I tuned out as the headache became too much.